 - direct contact with the body fluids or laboratory specimens of a confirmed case

-- a person who spent two hours or longer in the same room
+- a person who spent four hours or longer in the same roo

 What do I do if I develop symptoms?